geoarrow/geoarrow/format.md

 An array of axis-aligned rectangles is represented as a Struct array containing four, six, or eight child double arrays with names corresponding to the dimension represented by the child.
+This was chosen to align with the covering column definition in the GeoParquet specification.

 The child fields MUST be named and ordered as follows for the given dimension: